JagtapSagar/NAO-humanoid/Readme.txt

 			  All columns indicate various recorded resulting positions and orientations (order left to right: 0L, 0R, 0S, 1L, 1R, ..., 8S)

-How to load the CPTs in scripts? import and call ReadInCPTs function from cpt.py
+How to load the CPTs in scripts? import cpt.py and call ReadInCPTs function from it.
+This returns SonarLeft, SonarRight,Landmark and Transition CPTs and also Location, Angle data for indexing.

 Other files:
 ============